kaloyanterziev/Metal-Supply/README.md

 The Metal Supply application includes these components:

 - Transaction Processor.
-The transaction processor defines the business logic and vali- dates transactions.
+The transaction processor defines the business logic and validates transactions.
 It is created using the Sawtooth Python SDK and thus it has built-in interfaces for simple communication with the Sawtooth Validator.
-Together the Transac- tion Processor with the Sawtooth Validator make the Validator Node.
+Together the Transaction Processor with the Sawtooth Validator make the Validator Node.
 - Web Client.
 The web client is a lightweight single page application written using the JavaScript framework Vue.js.
-It has the capability to authenticate and authorize agents on the platform, submit transactions to register new agents, add new records, add record lo- cations, transfer ownership of records, etc. Transactions are submitted as HTTP requests with JSON bodies to the REST API.
+It has the capability to authenticate and authorize agents on the platform, submit transactions to register new agents, add new records, add record locations, transfer ownership of records, etc. Transactions are submitted as HTTP requests with JSON bodies to the REST API.
 - Rest API.
 The REST API handles communication with the Validator node.
 It creates batches of transactions according to the requests submitted from the web client.
-It man- ages the public/private keys, kept in a reporting database, and signs transactions with them.
+It manages the public/private keys, kept in a reporting database, and signs transactions with them.
 Also queries the reporting database when a request for retrieval of information is received from the Web Client.
 - Event Subscriber.
 The event subscriber handles all the delta changes in the state data.
 It